Download PowerShape | Fusion with PowerShape Free Trial | Autodesk

 If your trial expires, you cannot extend the trial period.
 For short-term needs, you can purchase a monthly subscription and turn off automatic renewal (to limit the length of the paid subscription to one month only) or purchase Flex tokens for a flexible pay-as-you-go plan.

 Students and educators can get free one-year educational access to Autodesk products and services, renewable as long as you remain eligible.
-If you are a student or educator, you can access free PowerShape software with an Autodesk Education plan (US Site) .
+If you are a student or educator, you can access free PowerShape software with an Autodesk Education plan.